Looking for a great day trip in Hong Kong to get away from the bustle of city life? Look no further than our guide to things to do in Lantau!

 7. Tai O Fishing Village

 Tai O – which is divided between an island just off western Lantau and Lantau Island itself – is touted to be Hong Kong’s oldest fishing village.
 It’s called Little Venice, mostly because its denizens inhabit either stilt houses or boats.
 Walk through the market and take in the sight of dehydrated puffer fish suspended from shop entrances and the aroma of the village’s famed shrimp paste drying in the sun.
-If you stroll to the end of the pier, you will see the village’s former marine police station that is now a 9-room hotel: The Tai O Heritage Hotel.
+If you stroll to the end of the pier, you will see the village’s former marine police station that is now a nine-room hotel: The Tai O Heritage Hotel.

 8. Mui Wo

-Mui Wo, East Lantau
+Mui Wo, East Lantau, Lantau Island, Hong Kong

 9. Pui O